omob/ayodeji-abodunrin-website/src/projects/shift-scheduling-and-time-sheet.md

 - Review each potential employee in just 5 minutes
 - Add new employees to the company database extremely quickly
 - Manage clients, contracts, locations, and the total number of employees assigned to them.
-- Monitor employees, assigned locations, salaries, and required mileage.
+- Monitor employees, assigned locations / shifts, salaries, and required mileage.
-- Easily reassign shifts as needed
+- Easily assign and reassign shifts as needed
 - View each employee's work history
 - View any discrepancies and pay each employee correctly.
 - Easily keep track of the company's income and expenses.
+- Instant messaging between Employees and Administrators.

 And with the mobile app, employees can: